Skip to main content

 SpacerSpacer2024202520262027

-Administration and Supervision in Early Childhood Settings3Mary BowneMUMUMU
+Administration and Supervision in Early Childhood Settings3Michelle MathewsMUMU

-Assessing Young Children and their Environments to Enhance Development3UNLUNLUNL
+Assessing Young Children and their Environments to Enhance Development3UNLChris KiewraUNL

-Development of Curriculum for Children Ages Birth to 33Kari RainsOSU
+Development of Curriculum for Children Ages Birth to 33Kari RainsNikki Huckabay

-Development of Curriculum for Children Ages 4 to 83Candace KastrupUNLUNLUNL
+Development of Curriculum for Children Ages 3 to 83Candace KastrupUNLUNL

-Diversity in the Lives of Young Children and Families3Michelle MathewsMUMUMU
+Diversity in the Lives of Young Children and Families3Michelle MathewsMUMU

 This course must be completed after the successful completion of all other ECEMS courses.
 Prior to enrolling in the Senior Capstone, students must have Senior Standing and instructor permission to enroll.
 Check with your faculty advisor for more information.